openpolis/python-slim/README.md

 These images are based on the official python, slim-tagged images.

+## Introduction

-Some useful packages are installed:
+Some useful packages are installed along the minimal release offered by slim, that makes working within this image more confortable:

  - git-core
  - tmux